 Adjusted operating earnings before depreciation and amortization increased by \$4.0 million, or 6.5%, from \$61.7 million in the fourth quarter of 2023 to \$65.7 million in the fourth quarter of 2024.
 This increase is mainly attributable to cost reduction initiatives and the favourable exchange rate effect.
-The sector's adjusted operating earnings margin before depreciation and amortization increased from 14.7% in the fourth quarter of 2023 to 15.8% in the fourth quarter of 2024, mainly as a result of the above-mentioned items.
+The sector's adjusted operating earnings margin before depreciation and amortization increased from 14.7% in the fourth quarter of 2024, mainly as a result of the above-mentioned items.